PaulWheatcroft/theCocktailShaker/README.md

 ## Bugs and issues
 - The ingredients lists will display the clicked ingredient in the input field that was last clicked.
 This should only update the specific input the list is associated with.
 - Mistyped ingredients will still be searched for.
 This needs checking against the array list.
+- Some ingredients don't return any cocktails such as Coconut Cream
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.

 ## Deployment